android/android-test/README.md

 The AXT documentation page is hosted on GitHub Pages and contributions are welcome.
 Check out the [gh-pages branch](https://github.com/google/android-testing-support-library/tree/gh-pages).

+## AXT Source code

+The AXT source code is stored in piper and perodically open-sourced to (http://github.com/android/android-test)

 ## Issues
 Use the issue tracker for problems with the **AXT documentation page** only.
 See the [Help section](http://google.github.io/android-testing-support-library/support/index.html) to figure out how to report a problem.